philipxlee/baba-is-you/README.md

     * Error handling in inputs for username creation during the gameplay, and for level creation during specifying the size of the grid.
     * GPT generation: Users can generate levels using GPT-3.5.
+    * Validation of playability of levels in authoring environment creation
     * Ability to play as a guest or as a user, which would control the access you have to saving data to the leaderboard and social center.
     * Artificial player that moves towards a controllable character and kills them.